- Home

 1. Drawing your pension too early

-You can access your pension from age 55 (rising to 57 in 2028) under current rules, but that doesn’t mean you should start making withdrawals then.
+You can access your pension from age 55 (rising to 57 in 2028) under current rules, but that doesn’t mean you should start taking money out at this point.
 You can take up to 25% as a tax-free cash lump from your pot from this age, which might be tempting.
-However, remember that any money you take from your pension could potentially miss out on investment returns over the years ahead.
-Leaving your pension pot untouched for as long as possible gives your money time to benefit from tax-free growth, and time to provide enough for your retirement.
+However, remember that any money you take from your pension early could potentially miss out on investment returns over the years ahead.
+Leaving your pension pot untouched for as long as possible will hopefully give your money more time to benefit from tax-free growth, although of course there are no guarantees.
 Learn more in our guide Should I take a tax-free lump sum from my pension?

-If you’re struggling to meet living costs, see if you can reduce your spending or access other savings rather than dip into your pension.
-Bear in mind that pensions can be passed on free from inheritance tax (IHT), so it may be best to find other savings to cover spending.
-Read more about the risks of taking some of your pension early in our article Should I use my pension to boost my income?
+If you’re struggling to cover high living costs, see if you can reduce your spending or access other savings rather than dip into your pension.
+Bear in mind that pensions can be passed on free from inheritance tax (IHT), so you might be considering using other savings to cover spending.
+Read more about the risks of taking some of your pension early in our article Should I use my pension to boost my income? and about pensions and inheritance tax in our guide Can my pension be used to reduce inheritance tax?

 2. Failing to consider tax on pension withdrawals

-Therefore, it’s important to make sure you have done your sums and have fully considered the tax implications of any pension withdrawals you may be considering.
+As a result, it’s important to make sure you do your sums and have fully considered the tax implications of any pension withdrawals you may be considering.
 A financial advisor can help you to decide on a suitable withdrawal rate based on various factors such as your age, lifestyle, and market conditions.

 3. Not saving enough for retirement